Why Does My Poop Feel Sharp? 7 Causes Explained In-depth.

 1 .
 Anal fissures.

-Unlike hemorrhoids, anal fissures are very painful as your poop feels sharp during defecation.
+Unlike hemorrhoids, anal fissures are painful as your poop feels sharp during defecation.

 - Constipation (acute or chronic).